-I’ve read Franz Kafka’s novels and short stories but after visiting the Kafka Museum in Prague discovered I only had a cursory understanding of his life and work.
-This unique museum presents in-depth information, making you want to learn more about Kafka.
+I’ve read most of Franz Kafka’s novels and short stories, but after visiting the Kafka Museum in Prague, discovered I only had a cursory understanding of his life and work.
+This museum presents unique, in-depth information, teaching fans more about Kafka.

 Kafka was a great early 20th century Jewish author.
-The “symbiosis” between Prague and Kafka’s life and work is well-known.
+The “symbiosis” between Kafka’s life and Prague is well-known.
 He wasn’t Czech and wrote in German, but he was born in Prague in 1883 and lived there most of his short life.
-In 1924, at the age of 41 Kafka died from tuberculosis in a sanatorium near Vienna.
-He was buried in Prague’s New Jewish Cemetery.
+In 1924 at the age of 41, Kafka died from tuberculosis in a Vienna sanatorium.
+He’s buried in Prague’s New Jewish Cemetery.

 In 1999, the Kafka exhibition opened in Barcelona.
 It transferred to the Jewish Museum in New York City from 2002–2003.
-In 2005 The City of K. Franz Kafka and Prague opened in a museum prominently visible on the Malá Strana bank of the Vltava River.
+In 2005, The City of K. Franz Kafka and Prague opened on the Malá Strana bank of the Vltava River in a prominently visible museum.

-The interactive exhibition has two sections – Existential Space and Imaginary Topography where dedicated displays profile Kafka’s works.
-Next you pass by a series of handwritten letters, photographs, and diaries detailing his life chronologically, including his career as an insurance attorney.
-You pass through a dimly lit labyrinth where music, spot lighting, mirrors, and eerie videos set a fun “Kafkaesque” mood.
+The interactive exhibition has two sections – Existential Space and Imaginary Topography – where dedicated displays profile Kafka’s works.
+Next, you pass a series of handwritten letters, photographs, and diaries chronologically detailing Kafka’s life, including his career as an insurance attorney.
+You pass through a dimly-lit labyrinth where music, spot lighting, mirrors, and eerie videos set a fun “Kafkaesque” mood.

 Many think that “once you leave the Kafka Museum you may experience some of the tricks the city of Prague plays on the mind”.
-I’ve been in Prague for three weeks now and think I understand that – two weeks ago, not sure I would….
+I’ve been in Prague for three weeks now and understand that – two weeks ago, not sure I would….

 Existential Space Section

 “In this first stage of immersion into Kafka’s world, we look at how Prague affects and shapes his life.
-Prague acts on Kafka with its metamorphosing power, confining him to an existential space which he can only enter by fixing his gaze on the surface of things.”
+Prague acts on Kafka with its metamorphosing power, confining him to an existential space he only enters by gazing at the surface of things.”

 “Prague forces Kafka into a spatial constriction, steadily dosing out its secrets.
 Prague contributes myth, magic, and a magnificent backdrop but abhors clarity.”